 Academic €100 | Student and public €50 | Industry €250

-Registration Fee Waivers for undergraduate and graduate students are available.
-Please indicate your interest for a registration fee waiver when submitting your abstract.
-The registration fee waivers will be distributed at the discretion of the scientific organisers during the abstract review.
+Registration fee waivers for undergraduate and graduate students are available.
+Please indicate your interest in a registration fee waiver when submitting your abstract.
+Waivers will be distributed at the discretion of the scientific organisers during abstract review.
 If you are awarded a registration fee waiver you will be notified after the abstract review has been completed and asked to confirm your acceptance.